 This section of the track is the most picturesque with occasional breaks in the tree line providing magnificent views of Hobart and the Derwent River.
 As we continue further the tremendous pillars that make up the Organ Pipes come into view.
 Throughout this section there are a number of side trails only recommended for experienced hikers leading up to Pipes themselves; a worthy side trip.

-Continuing past the Organ Pipes the trail meets the Chalet on Pinnacle Drive after passing 2 rock spree sections.
+Continuing past the Organ Pipes the trail meets the Chalet on Pinnacle Drive after passing 2 rock scree sections.
 The trail then crosses the road and heads downhill to Junction Cabin.
-The climb down from the Chalet is the steepest descent of the days walking and requires some care.
+The climb down from the Chalet is the steepest descent of the day’s walking and requires some care.
 For the next 1km the trail snakes down the mountainside before reaching the Old Hobartian Track junction.
-It is important not to miss this turn off to the right; otherwise, you will be destined for Lenah Valley.
+It is important not to miss this turn-off to the right; otherwise, you will be destined for Lenah Valley.

 From here the trail gradient lessens and walking is easy going aside from a series of small rock screes.
 A large outcrop which makes up Crocodile Rock is seen to the right just before we reach Junction Cabin.
 Then head home via the Lenah Valley Track to The Springs.
 The trail is well-formed and gently graded.
 Shortly after joining this track, a short diversion downhill leads to Lone Cabin, a small but comfortable hut nestled within lovely rainforest surroundings.
 As we continue along the Lenah Valley track another cabin is passed before reaching Sphinx Rock.
 From here vast panoramic views of Hobart are again on offer.
 The car park is reached 15 minutes later.

 Map for illustrative purposes only.
 Base map supplied by Land Information System Tasmania